W427697/Discord-/MIGRATION.md

 ```

-Or you can do the following steps manually to force Storybook to use webpack 5 for building your project:
+Or you can do the following steps manually to force Storybook to use Webpack 5 for building your project:

 ```shell
 yarn add @storybook/builder-webpack5 @storybook/manager-webpack5 --dev